 See Cheap Flights to Nuremberg Airport (NUE) for an overview of flights available to Nürnberg and Ground Transportation to Nuremberg Airport on how to get to the airport.
 The cheap 12-minute metro train ride to downtown is hard to beat.
 Suntransfers provide online quotations for travel be pre-arranged car or taxi.

 Nuremberg Airport is very conveniently located in the northern suburbs of Nürnberg.
 However, the number of flights is limited especially when compared to the huge number of destinations served from Munich Airport (MUC).

-Many travelers to Nuremberg fly via München with Lufthansa flights taking only a few minutes, which is handy when linked to especially an intercontinental flight but often an expensive if booked as an individual flight.
-See Transportation from Munich Airport to Nuremberg on how to get to Nürnberg from Germany’s second largest airport.
+Many travelers to Nuremberg fly via München with Lufthansa flights taking only a few minutes, which is handy when linked to especially an intercontinental flight but often very expensive if booked as an individual flight.
+See Transportation from Munich Airport to Nuremberg on how to get to Nürnberg from Germany’s second-largest airport.

 By Train to Nuremberg (Nürnberg) in Bavaria, Germany